-PhD Fellow Postdoc Assistant Professor Associate Professor Full Professor Research Undertake research under the supervision of a supervisor (team) in accordance with the requirements of the PhD School, including: - Carry out independent research - Carry out the writing of 3-4 manuscripts for publication in international academic journals - or a manuscript for a monograph.
+PhD Fellow Postdoc Assistant Professor Associate Professor Full Professor Research Undertake research under the supervision of a supervisor (team) in accordance with the requirements of the PhD School, including: -Carry out independent research -Carry out the writing of at least tree manuscripts for publication in international academic journals - or a manuscript for a monograph.
 Take PhD courses as specified by the PhD school.
 Plan and carry out research in accordance with the contractual agreements.
-Present and publish the research in recognized journals/publishers.
+Publish original research in internationally recognized outlets.
 Establish an individual research agenda and carry out independent research.
-Engage in the development and discussion of research in at least one research cluster.
-Publish original research in internationally recognized outlets.
-All scholars with a PhD age above 5 years should have at least 3 peer reviewed publications (hereof at least two in journals on the Cristin-list or the AJG) within any given 5-year period.
+Engaging in the development and discussion of research in at least one research group Publish original research in internationally recognized outlets.
+All scholars with a PhD age above 5 years should have at least 3 publications in quality outlets recognized by peers (such as the AJG or the Franch List) within any given 5-year period.
 Maintain an international research agenda by carrying out research of high quality.
 Continuously engage in research networks outside the department by e.g. co-author work with new people.
-Development and completion of projects in collaboration with the research environment at the department and external stakeholders.
-Take on leadership in collective research activities in the research cluster.
-Maintain a high-level reputation in the field and a significant research output, with continuing publications in the best field journals and occasionally in good general disciplinary journals.
-Develop research agendas and collectives feeding into the overall strategic development of the department.
+Development and completion of projects in collaboration with the research environment at the department and/or external stakeholders.
+Take on leadership in collective research activities in the research group.
+Maintain a high-level reputation in the field and a significant research output, with continuing publications in the best field journals and occasionally in good general journals Develop research agendas and collectives feeding into the overall strategic development of the department.
 Initiate and lead collaborative research projects.
-Maintain and further develop the relevance of the research.
-Take part in interdisciplinary research.
-Education PhDs with contractual duties to teaching/supervision engage in these activities, preferably after the midterm evaluation.
-No teaching is expected, but teaching activities can be agreed upon on an individual basis.
+Maintain and further develop the societal impact of the research.
+Education PhDs with contractual duties to teach/supervision engage in these activities, preferably after the midterm evaluation.
+No teaching is expected but teaching activities can be agreed upon on an individual basis.
 The extent of the teaching related activities must be balanced with the other requirements, primarily the research delivery expected.
-Teach and supervise at bachelor's and master's levels.
+Teach and supervise at bachelor and master levels.
 Contribute to development of selected teaching areas.
-Actively contribute to meeting the teaching and learning strategy and objectives at the department, the SDU Business School and the faculty.
-Participate in SDU's Lecture Training Programme.
+Actively contribute to meeting the teaching and learning strategy and objectives at the department, the Business School and the Faculty.
+Complete SDU's Lecture Training Program.
 Supervision of PhD students.
-Ability to teach a range of courses - also courses outside one's narrow field of research.
+Teach on a wide range of courses - also courses outside one's narrow field of research - with satisfactory results.
 Design and develop courses including the alignment of content, methods, and examination forms.
-Contribution to non-lecturing activities of educational programmes.
-Contribute to ensuring that programme and subject design and delivery comply with quality standards and regulations.
+Contributing to non-lecturing activities of educational programs.
+Contribute to ensuring that program and subject design and delivery comply with quality standards and regulations.
 Actively contribute to meeting the teaching and learning strategy and objectives at the department.
 Engage with educational and teaching development issues with relevant committees and working groups within the department and across departments at the university, and engage with relevant stakeholders, such as businesses, associations, and alumni.
 Act as a teaching mentor for colleagues, especially junior staff.
 Serve in relevant committees and working groups within the department and across departments at the university and engage with relevant stakeholders.
-Show strong pedagogical leadership, e.g., by organizing pedagogical conferences, engage in pedagogical research, study programme management, develop new teaching formats with external stakeholders, or attracting external funding for teaching-related development or initiatives.
+Show strong pedagogical leadership, e.g., by organizing pedagogical conferences, engage in pedagogical research, study program management, develop new teaching formats with external stakeholders, or attracting external funding for teaching-related development or initiatives.